 Her lips tightened into a thin, white line.
 “Never you mind.
-Now speak, lest you rouse my temper.”
+Now speak, lest you rouse my fury.”
 Out of the corner of her eye, she saw Krul’Dar gazing suspiciously at her.
 It was clear that her disrespectful mannerisms were uncharacteristic of Kor’Thank.

 “That’s ridiculous,” Holly stated flatly.
 “Why would I need to change my mind in order to—”

 “Unacceptable,” Holly snapped.
 “There’s a faster way—there has to be.
 It took me less than a second to—” she closed her eyes and took a breath.

 Easy, Holly.
 Close to the vest.

 “To do what?”
 Wodec asked, a little too innocently.

 “Forget it.”
 Holly met his gaze.
 “There’s a faster way.
-I know it in my bones.”
+I know it.”

 “The Southern Reach…” Holly murmured.
 Her annoyance faded as she thought it over.

 Krul’Dar sidled closer.
 “You have declared on multiple occasions that you will leave Flaysac be, milord.”

 “Volcasian Firehand, the Captain of the Guard.”
 Krul’Dar set his jaw.
 By the look of it, he understood the implication behind her question.

-“Shall I summon him, my liege?” the High Mage asked.
+“Shall I summon him, my liege?”
+Wodec asked.

-Wodec turned away and headed for an expansive yurt to Holly’s left.
+He turned away and headed for an expansive yurt.
 A ring of corded hide connected its walls to a sloped roof.
 A rough walkway—it was lined with piked heads and polished halberds—led to its entrance.

 As Holly waited on the Captain of the Guard, paranoia raced through her mind.
 Wodec knew she wasn’t Kor’Thank, but for some reason, he’d kept it to himself.
 She hadn’t concluded that because of his smug smile, or the way he’d danced around her questions.